 The certificate of separation serves as proof that

 Separate ownership may also be established for parking spaces and for parts of the property located outside the building, such as terraces or garden areas.
-The separate ownership must be clearly defined by dimensions in the construction drawing or the floor plan.
+The separate ownership must be clearly defined by dimensions in the construction drawing or floor plan.

 The certificate of separation is issued by the competent building authority after reviewing your documents.